visual storytelling

 Jill Bolte Taylor: My Stroke of Insight

-If you are looking for a powerful example of a visual story, check out Jill Bolte Taylor’s TED Talk, My Stroke of Insight.
+If you’re in search of an impactful and engaging visual story, Jill Bolte Taylor’s TED Talk, My Stroke of Insight, is a must-watch.

 Sarah Kay: If I Should Have A Daughter